• Skip to primary navigation

 hyderabadi mutton biryani

-Hyderabad is known for biryani and I would love to post all the traditional hyderabadi biryani dishes as I keep updating my blog.
-Biryani can me made and twisted in several ways.
+Hyderabad is known for biryani and I would love to post all the traditional Hyderabadi biryani dishes as I keep updating my blog.
+Biryani can be made and twisted in several ways.
 It can be made in easy, simple and quick way too when in hurry.

 Usually papaya paste is used in mutton dum biryani to tenderize the mutton to speed up the cooking process but, here in this recipe I have not used papaya and just marinated the mutton for a long time to bring a good taste into the mutton pieces.